project-arcana/phantasm-hardware-interface/README.md

 ## Objects

-The core of phi is the backend.
+The core of PHI is the backend.
 This is the only type in the library with methods<sup>[1](#footnote1)</sup>.
 Everything happening with regards to the real graphics API is instructed through the backend.
 The two backends  (`BackendD3D12` and `BackendVulkan`) share a virtual interface and can be used interchangably.

-phi has four main objects, accessed using lightweight, POD handles.
+PHI has four main objects, accessed using lightweight, POD handles.

 1. `handle::resource`